godot-escoria/escoria-demo-game/docs/setting_states.md

 [Animations](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/animations/)
 and [Main Player](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/main-player/) for most of your needs.

+The big difference is that your default animation player must be named `default` now.

 ## Static items

 For static items, ones that don't move, you still need to use the `AnimationPlayer`